26 Oct 10 Easy Google Calendar Tips Most People Don’t Know About

 Mastering the humble calendar is a great skill for increasing your productivity.
 A well-organised calendar helps you to stay on track, giving you more time for the important stuff.

 Google Calendar is a free tool with some great features.
-Today we share 10 tips that most people aren’t aware of, to make the most of Google Calendar.
+Today we share 10 easy Google Calendar tips that most people aren’t aware of, to make the most of this app.

 1. Set your work hours

-Set your Google Calendar to let people know when you’re available.
+The first one on our list of Google Calendar tips is setting up your calendar to let people know when you’re available.
 This way, you can set your schedule and priorities.
 Block out time to focus on your priorities, and time for others to contact you.
 Don’t forget to factor in time for breaks.